dajia/moudourisBrakes/wordpress/wp-content/themes/unconditional/readme.txt

 Known Limitations:

 Menu: Site menu does not display by default - you will need to allocate a menu to the theme location.
+Menu: With Bootstrap the top level item on a dropdown menu is only meant as a pointer i.e. does not link out.
+It is therefore recommended to use a custom link leaving the url blank to act as the pointer item and then add other pages to it as submenu items.
 Header: Content within the header is governed by the set header height - it is therefore recommended to keep these i.e. Site Title, Site description and CTA contents short and concise